-The Bier & Oktoberfest museum is one of the latest museums opened in Munich, and is located in one of the oldest houses in the city centre: Opened 2004, the history of Munich’s beer tradition and Oktoberfest is shown here in a lively and entertaining manner.
+The Bier & Oktoberfest museum is located in one of the oldest houses in the city centre: Opened in 2004, the history of Munich’s beer tradition and Oktoberfest is shown here in a lively and entertaining manner.
 For example, many photos and paintings from 200 years ago show beer culture and the who-is-who in the Bavarian brewery dynasties.

-THIRSTY NOW?
+THIRSTY?
 Beer is also dispensed at the museum’s internal tavern, the “Museumsstüberl”.
 This is a small comfortable restaurant and contains an impressive historic brewery boiler.
-Many different beers can be tasted here, and especially the traditional “Schweinsbraten” (pork roast with dumpling and kraut) is not really low-fat-food but probably the best base for some more beers later in the evening!
+Many different beers can be tasted here, and especially the traditional “Schweinsbraten” (pork roast with dumpling and kraut), not really low-fat-food but probably the best base for some more beers later in the evening!